-Note on appropriations: This summary and later updates do not contain tracking or notations regarding legislative appropriations or riders for any of the issues or bills referenced.
-The general appropriations bills in the House and Senate are works-in-progress during the early weeks of the regular session and can be monitored through the Legislative Budget Board, www.lbb.state.tx.us.
+Note on appropriations: This summary does not contain tracking or notations regarding legislative appropriations or riders for any of the issues or bills referenced.
+The \$217 billion 2018-19 general appropriations bill (SB 1) is voluminous and can be reviewed through the Legislative Budget Board, www.lbb.state.tx.us.